illiathebest007/aqa-inforce-ikaliiev/README.md

 npx cypress run --spec "cypress/e2e/admin-spec.cy.js"
 ```

-Test Scenario Description
-The project implements API tests for the platform functionality:

-Task 1: Create a room and check on the User page via API

-Sends a POST request to create a room with a unique name.

-Verifies the response status code is 200.

-Performs a GET request to verify the room exists in the system.

 Resolving Git Push Conflicts
 If you encounter a conflict while pushing changes to the remote repository, execute the following commands in sequence: